altMITgcm/MITgcm/doc/contributing.rst

-Contributing to the code
+Using Git and Github
 ========================

 To contribute to the source code of the model you will need to fork the repository and place a pull request on GitHub.
 The two following sections describe this process in different levels of detail.
 If you are unfamiliar with git, you may wish to skip the quickstart guide and use the detailed instructions.
-All contributions are expected to conform with the :ref:`subsec_code_style_guide`.
+All contributions are expected to conform with the :ref:`sec_code_style_guide`.

 Quickstart Guide